 A 2003 review of the available data at that time, published in the journal Expert Opinions in Pharmacotherapy, reported that in adult TS patients, “Therapy with delta-9-THC should be tried … if well-established drugs either fail to improve tics or cause significant adverse effects.”
 A 2013 scientific review similarly concluded: “[B]y many experts THC is recommended for the treatment of TS in adult patients, when first line treatments failed to improve the tics.
 In treatment resistant adult patients, therefore, treatment with THC should be taken into consideration.”

 A 2016 case study reported that the twice daily administration of cannabinoid extracts in a patient with treatment-resistant TS was associated with an 85 percent reduction in the subject’s motor tics and a 90 percent reduction in vocal tics.
 Authors concluded, “Our results support previous research suggesting that cannabinoids are a safe and effective treatment for TS and should be considered in treatment-resistant cases.”
-Another recent pair of case reports acknowledged that the daily administration of cannabis-based therapy “provided significant symptom improvement” in patients with treatment resistant TS.
+Another recent pair of case reports acknowledged that daily administration of cannabis-based therapy “provided significant symptom improvement” in patients with treatment-resistant TS.

 In 2017, University of Toronto investigators retrospectively assessed the safety and efficacy of inhaled cannabis in 19 patients with TS.
 Researchers reported, “All study participants experienced clinically significant symptom relief,” including reductions in obsessive-compulsive symptoms, impulsivity, anxiety, irritability, and rage outbursts.
-Eighteen of 19 patients experienced decreased tic severity.
+Eighteen of the 19 patients experienced decreased tic severity.
 Cannabis was “generally well tolerated” by study subjects.
 They concluded: “Overall, these study participants experienced substantial improvements in their symptoms.
 This is particularly striking given that almost all participants had failed at least one anti-tic medication trial. … In conclusion, cannabis seems to be a promising treatment option for tics and associated symptoms.”